anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The price of greatness is responsibility.
+Quote: I have been impressed with the urgency of doing.
+Knowing is not enough; we must apply.
+Being willing is not enough; we must do.

-By: Winston Churchill
+By: Leonardo da Vinci